 Property tax notices are in the mail: Payment due July 4

-Payments must be physically received by the City or electronically processed by third-party financial institutions by Monday, July 4 to avoid a legislated 10 per cent late payment penalty.
+Payments must be physically received by the City or electronically processed by third-party financial institutions by Tuesday, July 4 to avoid a legislated 10 per cent late payment penalty.

 Unless taxpayers are experiencing a critical issue with their tax notice that cannot be resolved over the phone or through email, the City recommends making payments via the following ways to avoid potential lineups.

-- By cheque using the drop box located at the main doors at City Hall
+- By cheque using the drop box located at the main doors at City Hall.

-- In person at your financial institution
+- In person at your financial institution.

-For more information about property taxes, payment options, applying for the Home Owner Grant, deferment program options and to register for a City Property Account, visit kelowna.ca/propertytax, sign up for e-updates, email firstname.lastname@example.org or call 250-469-8757 (option 3).
+For more information about property taxes, payment options, applying for the Home Owner Grant, deferment program options, and to register for a City Property Account, visit kelowna.ca/propertytax, sign up for e-updates, email firstname.lastname@example.org or call 250-469-8757.